cortexproject/cortex/docs/configuration/config-file-reference.md

     # CLI flag: -distributor.zone-awareness-enabled
     [zone_awareness_enabled: <boolean> | default = false]

+    # Try writing to an additional ingester in the presence of an ingester not
+    # in the ACTIVE state.
+    # CLI flag: -distributor.extend-writes
+    [extend_writes: <boolean> | default = true]

   # Number of tokens for each ingester.
   # CLI flag: -ingester.num-tokens
   [num_tokens: <int> | default = 128]